tobert/hal-9001/README.md

 // make the plugin available for use at runtime.
 It can be called anything
 // you like, but most of the plugins call it Register().
 //
-// The GenericBroker receives messages from all brokers wired up to
-// hal.
-Plugins have to be associated with a broker at startup
+// Plugins are not tied to a specific broker so if it is going to use
-// so Register accepts a hal.Broker (interface) object that it
-// can use to create the plugin struct that is then registered with
-// the bot.
-If your plugin uses, e.g. Slack or Hipchat specific functionality,
-// use the specific broker and you won't have to deal with weird things
-// happening when messages come from an unsupported broker. func Register(gb *hal.GenericBroker) {
+// the evt.Original field, be careful about double-checking the type
+// of message or evt.Broker to make sure it's safe to use. func Register() {
 	p := hal.Plugin{
 		Name:   "uptime",
 		Func:   uptime,
 		Regex:  "^!uptime",
-		Broker: gb,
 	}

 	p.Register()
 }